Pasir Gudang methane poisoning: 34 schools shut, suspect to be charged on Thursday

 Johor Fire and Rescue Department’s director-general Mohammad Hamdan Wahid said on Wednesday that the second wave of poisoning would not have taken place if the dumped chemicals were immediately removed.

-He said the authorities did not dispose of the chemicals after concluding that they were no longer reactive and believed to be due to the costs involved.
+He said the authorities did not dispose of the chemicals after concluding that they were no longer reactive, and believed it was due to the costs involved.

 “This was not a good decision.
 By right, it should have been disposed earlier," the director-general was quoted as saying by Malay Mail.